 When I was planning the course I estimated that I need 4 months to do it… and somehow I did not multiply the time by 2!
 I was thinking that “it’s just writing and recording… what can go wrong”!
 I have spent on the course a total of 9 months.
-That include last 6 weeks when the course was ready, but I had to install payment gateway!
+That includes the last 6 weeks when the course was ready, but I had to install a payment gateway!

 This is a big one.
 I often say that it would be great to have a model of the entire universe.
 Then you could just press calculate and obtain all the answers to all questions!
-Sadly such approach is not very practical and I’m super guilty of that.
+Sadly such an approach is not very practical and I’m super guilty of that.

 Whenever I start an FEA project I tend to geek out about what I can do.
 You know the usual “nonlinear this, complex that” approach.

 Truth be told things shouldn’t be made so complex when they don’t have to be.
 It will hurt the overall state of things.